Corey Dzenko, Ph.D.

 Research Interests

-Contemporary art history and theory; history and theories of photography and expanded/new media; art as an agent of social change; ideologies of identity.
+Modern and Contemporary art; history and theories of photography and new/expanded media; ideologies of identity and place; art as an agent of social change.

 Books

 Corey Dzenko and Theresa Avila, eds.
 Contemporary Citizenship, Art, and Visual Culture: Making and Being Made.
 Routledge Advances in Art and Visual Studies.
-New York: Routledge, 2018.
+Routledge, 2018.
+(Paperback available 2022).

 Scholarly Articles

 Interview with Sheryl Oring.
 “Radical Listening: Art and Citizenship in the Public Square—An Interview.”
-In Contemporary Citizenship, Art, and Visual Culture: Making and Being Made, Corey Dzenko and Theresa Avila, eds.
-New York: Routledge, 2018.
+In Contemporary Citizenship, Art, and Visual Culture: Making and Being Made, Corey Dzenko and Theresa Avila, eds., 168-78.
+Routledge, 2018.

 Presentations/Invited Talks